Rachael Boterhoven - Your Birth Companion

 Hello there, welcome to my page, and congratulations for making it this far to what will soon be one of the best decisions of your pregnancy/birthing journey!

 A little bit about me.
-My name is Rachael, I am 32 years old born and raised in Perth, Western Australia.
-I am a wife, and a mother to two beautiful girls aged 3 and 4 with another baby girl due November 2021.
-I am a newly graduated enrolled nurse, a student doula and an aspiring midwife.
+My name is Rachael, I was born and raised in Perth, Western Australia.
+I am a wife, and a mother to three beautiful girls born 2017, 2018 and 2021.
+I am a newly graduated enrolled nurse, a doula, and an aspiring midwife.

 My Own Experiences